ChiaHanTu/my-library/C#/C Sharp Intermediate.md

 ### Params Modifier

-> No needs for creating  parameters.
+> No needs for creating new array for parameters.
 Just define "params" in front of the params signature.

 ```c#
 public class Calculator